Artificial Sweeteners

 • Digestion: Acesulfame potassium is not metabolized by the body and is excreted largely unchanged in the urine.

-• Common Foods: Acesulfame potassium is found in a variety of products, including diet sodas, beverages, desserts, and tabletop sweeteners.
+• Common Foods: Acesulfame potassium is found in a variety of products, including diet sodas (sweetener 950), beverages, desserts, and tabletop sweeteners.

 5. Neotame: